Learn more about the indexing queue in the Algolia Academy.Visit Algolia Academy

 To keep your data synchronized between Magento and Algolia,

 the indexing queue needs to finish processing between

 To find out how many operations the server can handle, you can try the following (this example assumes that the indexing queue runs every 5 minutes):

 - Turn off the cron job.

 - Set the number of operations to process to 10.

 - Measure how long one run takes.

-- If it’s lower than 4 minutes, increase the number of jobs to process.
+- If it takes less than 4 minutes, increase the number of jobs.

-- Repeat from point 3 until the highest possible value has been found.
+- Repeat from point 3 until the indexing takes longer than 4 minutes.